Klamath Falls in Klamath County, Oregon — The American West (Northwest)

 The earliest known photo of #2579 shows her simmering with a full head of steam at Drain, Oregon circa 1915.
 She had been built by the Baldwin Locomotive Works in 1906 and represented a relatively large and modern locomotive when this photo was taken.
 The fireman, visible in the cab could have only wondered at what the future held for his trusty steed.

-a break at Ashland, Oregon on April 25th 1950.
+#2579 was caught taking a break at Ashland, Oregon on April 25th 1950.
 By this time she was assigned to switching and local freight service having been bumped from heavier assignments by larger steam locomotives and more recently by diesel locomotives.

 #2579 was at Roseville, California on October 15th 1936.
-The large snow plow suggests she is prepared for helper duty in Donner Pass where even this plow would only be adequate for ‘light’ snowfalls.
+The large snow plow suggests she is prepared for helper duty in Donner Pass where even this plow would only be adequate for light snowfalls.
 Note that in each photo #2579 is equipped with a different size and style of tender.
 Changing tenders was a matter of convenience on the Southern Pacific.
 Which type of tender does she have now?

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 A significant historical date for this entry is September 8, 1957.

 Location.
 42° 13.201′ N, 121° 47.204′ W. Marker is in Klamath Falls, Oregon, in Klamath County.
-Marker is at the intersection of Klamath Avenue and Main Street on Klamath Avenue.
+It is at the intersection of Klamath Avenue and Main Street on Klamath Avenue.
 Touch for map.
 Marker is in this post office area: Klamath Falls OR 97601, United States of America.
 Touch for directions.

 More about this marker.
 The locomotive and marker are found in the eastern end of Veterans Memorial Park.